MadMaxChow/VLOOK/released/samples/guide-en.md

 <u>For more personalized heading styles (e.g., colors, gradients, borders, padding, etc.) or custom automatic numbering formats, you can subscribe to ==Custom Theme Services== .</u>

 **[<kbd>Explore More About Custom Themes</kbd>](vip-en.md)**

+> [!NOTE]
+>
+> When using a theme with gradient-colored headings, emojis in the heading will also be force-rendered with the gradient.
+>
+> To fix this, simply make the emoji "**bold**".

 ## Automatic Heading Numbering